In Circles (musical): Roles

 During its run David Tice replaced Al Carmines in the role of Dole.
 Lee Guilliatt replaced Elaine Summers in the role of Jessie.

 Productions

 The original production was produced by Franklin de Boer and directed by Lawrence Kornfeld.
 The set was by Roland Turner and Johnnie Jones with lighting by Eric Gertner.
-Probably because Stein's partner, Alice B. Toklas had passed away earlier that year, all programs contained the line: "this production is for Alice B. Toklas."
+Probably because Stein's partner, Alice B. Toklas had died earlier that year, all programs contained the line: "this production is for Alice B. Toklas."

 Response

 Awards

 In Circles won an Obie Award at the 1968 awards ceremony.

 Critical reception

 In the New York Times Clive Barnes said "...it was all about the sweetness and sadness of it all, and I loved it.
 There was no story, only words dropped in the air like cylinders of tear gas.
 Words for the sake of words, words for the sake of beauty, words for the sake of half-forgotten associations, phrases acting, Proust-like, opening doors of lost perception.
 And, oh yes, it was hilariously funny."
 Concerning the music, Barnes said: "Mr. Carmines must eat music in the morning instead of breakfast cereal, rather as Gertrude Stein once must have eaten words.
 His music is arrogantly eclectic, disgracefully tuneful and just right for the purpose.
 Influences of Verdi, Bizet, barbershop quartet, Weill, ragtime, spirituals and obviously all that jazz, float around in his music with happen unconcern about being influential.
 His music seems to know the nicest people, and it introduces them at the drop of a temperature."

 The Variety critic was somewhat skeptical.
 "In Circles is not a play in the traditional sense.
 It's a free-form, free-associative, uninhibited, stylized series of fragments of language and music, more a succession of abstract setting exercises than a cohesive dramatic work.
 Accordingly, it requires a specialized taste to enjoy...The overall impression is a mixture of chi-chi obscurity and clever, tantalizing use of language."
 The critic did have positive words for the direction: "Lawrence Kornfeld's staging is impressive.
 He controls the flowing movement at all times.